Annual Security Report

 REPORTING AND INVESTIGATING

 After any threat of immediate danger has passed, an employee who has become aware of a violent incident or threat has a duty to report the incident to his or her supervisor.
 The administrator responsible for the area in which the incident occurred will determine the person to investigate.
 In many instances this will be the supervisor of the person reporting the incident.
-The administrator may ask for assistance from the security director or other administrators.
+The administrator may ask for assistance from the campus safety director or other administrators.

 DUTY TO DOCUMENT

 It is very important that the incident be documented in detail, as there could be administrative, civil or criminal proceedings that follow.
 Documentation should include names, addresses, telephone numbers, places of employment, etc., for everyone involved.
 Days, weeks or months later, the police, an insurance carrier or a college representative may need to contact these people.

 The report should contain facts only.
 It should not include conclusions, opinions or speculation.
 At some later date the writer could be examined in court as to why he or she included the conclusion, opinion or speculation.